Implement a Successful Rule-Based System for Process Automation in Your Company

 How Does A Rule-based System Work?

 A rule-based system is based on a set of rules that are applied to the data.
-The result is a decision that can be used to make predictions about the future or control an outcome.
+The result is a decision that can be used to make predictions or control an outcome.

 Rule-based systems can be trained, so they learn from experience and improve their decisions over time.
 This method allows them to make better decisions than other methods like neural networks or fuzzy logic because it’s built around strong foundations (rules).